Paula Boggs: Memberships and affiliations

-Boggs serves on the boards of Avid, a leading provider of digital media technologies for media organizations and independent professionals, and the Seattle Symphony Orchestra.
+Boggs serves on the boards of Thinkific, Banzai International, and Newport Festivals Foundation.

-She is former board member of Fender Musical Instruments Corporation, a former governor of the American Bar Association, trustee emerita of The Johns Hopkins University, former board member and secretary of public radio station KEXP and former director of School of Rock LLC.
+She is former board member of Avid, a leading provider of digital media technologies for media organizations and independent professionals, Fender Musical Instruments Corporation, a former governor of the American Bar Association, trustee emerita of The Johns Hopkins University, former board member and secretary of public radio station KEXP and former director of School of Rock LLC.
 She was named NASDAQ's top general counsel in 2009.
 Boggs served as a member of the White House Council for Community Solutions from 2010 to 2012.
 She is also a former Chair of Legal Aid for Washington, and a former board member of the Seattle Art Museum.
 She was appointed by President Barack Obama in 2013 as a member of the President's Committee on the Arts and the Humanities.
 She resigned from the President's Committee in August, 2017, co-signing a letter of resignation that said in reference to President Trump, "Ignoring your hateful rhetoric would have made us complicit in your words and actions."
-She also served on the board of governors for the national American Red Cross.
+She also served on the board of governors for the national American Red Cross., and a former board member of the Seattle Symphony Orchestra.